Eden Geothermal Energy Project

 - First phase: one well and a heat main has been funded by the European Regional Development Fund, Cornwall Council and an institutional investor

-- Drilling due to start in early 2021
+- Drilling due to start in spring 2021

 - If the well is a success, we’ll move on to a second phase, another well and a power plant

 Eden’s geothermal plant has the go-ahead for the first phase.
 In partnership with EGS Energy and Bestec UK, we have set up a new company Eden Geothermal Ltd, to build a geothermal plant on the Eden Project site, using the heat from the granite underground.